veggiespam/ImageLocationScanner/README.md

 * Burp Free or Pro, 1.4 or newer http://portswigger.net/burp/
-* ZAP, 2.4.x or newer
+* ZAP, 2.3.x or newer
   https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project

 ## Burp Installation

-Launch Burp and go to Extender &rarr; Bapp Store &rarr; Image Location Scanner.
-Then click Install.
+Burp Application Store: Launch Burp and go to the tabs: Extender &rarr;
+Bapp Store &rarr; Image Location Scanner.
+In the right window pane, the version and description of the plug-in will be shown; click the Install button to download and activate.

+Manual Install: Go to Extender &rarr; Extensions &rarr; Add.
+Choose the type as Java, choose the Image Location Scanner jar file (you built or downloaded), leave Standard Output & Error as "Show in UI" and then click Next.
+The next screen will show the "Image Location Scanner: plug-in version 0.1" if successful or display errors on the Error tab.
+Click close to return to Burp.

 ## ZAP Installation

-At this point, the plugin must be compiled directly into ZAP.
+At this point, the plug-in must be compiled directly into ZAP.
 This will get better in the future.
+It better get better.

 ## Sample Run